 "Sitting in front of the kangaroo-kid and being drooled on by Jabba the gut."

 - Victorious: "WiFi In The Sky" has Tori and Trina on a plane the entire episode.
-While Tori is attempting to videochat her friends to get a project done, Trina is having a bad time with the kid behind her kicking and mocking her while his mother doesn't care.
+While Tori is attempting to videochat her friends to get a project done, Trina is having a bad time with the kid behind her kicking and mocking her while his father doesn't care.
 Tori gets in on some of the "fun" as well, as every time Trina has to leave, she has to squeeze past Tori and her laptop.

 - In "The Airport", Elaine and Jerry are coming off a trip to visit a relative and do a show respectively.
 However due to a cancellation, they have to take a different plane to get back home and only two seats are available: a First Class and a Coach.
 Jerry quickly snaps up the First Class seat and poor Elaine has to endure in the latter where she pretty much deals with all the subjects of this trope: Annoying passengers, cramped seating, horrendous airline food and losing her luggage because she was mean to the handler and he put it on another flight in revenge.
 At one point she tries to sneak into First Class, but is quickly forced back to her seat.
 All the while Jerry meets a nice girl and pretty much has a wonderful flight.

 - In another episode, Elaine and Puddy have won a trip to Hawaii, but the two get antsy during those several hours and get into an argument.
 Another passenger sitting next to them is also an unfortunate casualty of this.
 When the plane finally lands in Hawaii, Elaine and Puddy part ways... only to end up in the same taxi.
 And their seatmate also ends up in the same taxi as them.
-Here We Go Again!
+Here We Go Again!.

 - The infamous "Plane Ride from Hell" from Great Britain to the United States that involved several drunken WWE Superstars.
 Incidents include Curt Hennig and Brock Lesnar getting into an in-flight wrestling match in the aisle and having to be seperated, Dustin Runnels serenading his wife Terri until told to stop by Jim Ross, and Michael Hayes getting into a physical incident with Bradshaw.